moj-analytical-services/rpackage_training/README.md

 [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) are a great way to mange the versions of your package.
 Every time you release an updated version of your package, include a GitHub release.
 This way if you ever need an older version of your package it is very easy to install using the GitHub Release Tag.

 **Exercise 22**: Create a GitHub Release for your package

+## A1.
+Excluding sensitive data

+You should not hold any sensitive data in Github.com as they may be accessed by others.
+To prevent you accidentally pushing any sensitive data to Github.com:

+* Don't store any sensitive data within the R Studio copy of your repository.
+* As a second line of protection, specify the names of any sensitive data files in the gitignore file so that they cannot be pushed to Github.com.
+To do this, open the gitignore file and add the names of the files (e.g. confidential.txt).
+If there's a file that's not to be ignored then you can specify it while adding an exclamation mark in front of its name e.g. '!unconfidential.txt'.

+A useful [gitignore template](https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore) has been developed by ukdatascience which is free for you to copy, use and amend.

+You can also add further protection by using git hooks.
+These check for certain datafiles and prevent a git push going ahead unless you give specific approval.
+More guidance about this is available [here](https://github.com/ukgovdatascience/dotfiles).

+Note: if you do accidentally end up pushing sensitive data or information to Github, please refer immediately to the Analytical Platform guidance on next steps [here](https://user-guidance.services.alpha.mojanalytics.xyz/information-governance.html#reporting-security-incidents).

+**Exercise A1:**
+1) Place a copy of crimedata.csv into your package Rstudio folder.
+Amend the gitignore file to also include the code in the ukdatascience [gitignore template](https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore).
+After committing and pushing to github.com and refreshing your github.com repository page can you see crimedata.csv there?
+2) Now specify crimedata.csv as a file not to be ignored at the end of the gitignore file (it doesn't actually contain sensitive data).
+After pushing to github.com can you now see it?